 It was my sole reason for existence.

-While schoolwork is important, a few less As and some more Bs and Cs will not harm me as much as I think they will.
+While schoolwork is important, a few less As and some more Bs and Cs will not harm me as much as I thought they will.

 Work experience far outweighs my grades because that’s what companies look for.

-Instead of dedicating most of my time to schoolwork, I should experience life by doing things.
+Instead of dedicating most of my time to studying, I should have experienced life by doing things.

-Instead of spending my Friday nights studying for that physical chemistry exam that I’m never going to use, I would go watch a stand-up comedy show and work on my social skills.
+For example, instead of spending my Friday nights learning about physical chemistry equations I’m never going to use, I should have watched a stand-up comedy show and worked on my social skills.

-Rather than taking abstract and theoretical classes for my general education requirements, I would have taken more practical classes such as public speaking, auto shop, or an acting class.
+Rather than taking abstract and theoretical classes for my general education requirements, I should have taken more practical classes such as public speaking, auto shop, or an acting class.

 At the time, studying abroad in a foreign country sounded intimidating, but it was an adventure in disguise.

-How much fun would I have had studying abroad?
+How much fun would I have had studying internationally?

-What about the cool and interesting people who I would have met?
+What about the cool and interesting people I would have met?

 Pushing myself out of my comfort zone would have been the best thing for me.

-After graduating from college, I jumped straight into corporate America.
+After graduating from college, I jumped straight into the corporate world.

 Having a job was great because it provided money to fuel my lifestyle.

-But instead of saving for that nice car, I would have spent it on new experiences by learning a new hobby, attending music concerts, or traveling to new places.
+But instead of saving for a nice car, I would have spent it on new experiences by learning a new hobby, attending music concerts, or traveling to new places.